strategineer/personal-website/content/books/9781639731701/index.md

 This novel is begging to be thought about during and after reading it and I love that about it.

-It's not perfect though, I would have preferred a few less paragraphs where Croft uses her characters to speak directly to the reader about her thoughts on the process of translation.
+It's not perfect though, I would have preferred fewer paragraphs where Croft uses her characters to speak directly to the reader about her thoughts on translation.

 These felt a little redundant and sometimes out of place especially because I seem to have a similar understanding about the art of translation as Croft does.